lendrixxx/exercise-booking-tg-bot/README.md

 4. Select **Studios** to choose the studio(s) to get schedules of.\
 Select more studios by selecting **◀️ Select More** or select **Next ▶️** to go back to the main page.\
 _Note: Selecting a studio will bring you to the next page to choose the location(s) of the specific studio to check.
-Except for Ally which only has one location currently._\
+Except for Ally and Anarchy which only have one location currently._\
 ![image](https://github.com/user-attachments/assets/390ca2a9-ce44-4f8e-8ca2-14deca861a5c)

 5. Select **Instructors** to choose the instructor(s) for each selected studio you want to find classes for.\